Contributors Dropdown icon

 1. Determine what needs to be mapped

 You can’t hope to create a data map if you don’t know what you’re mapping.
-That’s why your very first step in the process is to identify the values and fields that need to be mapped.
+That’s why your very first step in the process is to identify the data models: values and fields that need to be mapped.
 When doing this, it’s important to think of what your main goals are.
 If you’re simply integrating or migrating, your data mapping process may be different (and less complex) than if you are transforming it.

 2. Standardize your formats